Fokker F-27 Friendship

 These stripes are also below the wing with the engine exhaust and flap and nacelle with 4-bladed propeller having a black/white spiral.

-has white horse on it, from the squadron badge.
+This F-27M-300 demo plane has a white horse/ stallion on it, from the squadron badge.

 Normally, the RNethAF F-27's were

 having a camouflage scheme or a normal "civilized" white scheme.